automl/tabpfn-client/README.md

 PLEASE DO NOT SHARE THIS REPOSITORY at this point outside of the NeurIPS Tabular Representation workshop.

-### What model is behind the API?

-**For now, this version is the light version to save compute on our side, not the TabPFN (Fast) or TabPFN (Best-Q) which we presented at the Neurips Workshop.
+What model is behind the API?
+For now, this version is the light version to save compute on our side, not the TabPFN (Fast) or TabPFN (Best-Q) which we presented at the Neurips Workshop.
 We will change this once we see our server is working stably.
 It is a new TabPFN which we allow to handle up to 10K instances with up to 500 features.
-This TabPFN is not ensembled, we will put out improved and ensembled models soon.**
+This TabPFN is not ensembled, we will put out improved and ensembled models soon.

-**We release this to get feedback, if you encounter bugs or curiosities please create an issue or email me (samuelgabrielmuller (at) gmail com).**
+### We would really appreciate your feedback!
+If you encounter bugs or suggestions for improvement please create an issue or email me (samuelgabrielmuller (at) gmail com).

 # How To